fluent/fluentd-docs-gitbook/deployment/high-availability.md

 When a log forwarder receives events from applications, the events are first written into a disk buffer \(specified by `<buffer>`'s `path`\).
 After every `flush_interval`, the buffered data is forwarded to aggregators.

 This process is inherently robust against data loss.
-If a log forwarder's fluentd process dies then on its restart the buffered data is properly transferred to its aggregator.
+If a log forwarder's fluentd process dies, then on its restart, the buffered data is properly transferred to its aggregator.
 If the network between forwarders and aggregators breaks, the data transfer is automatically retried.

 However, possible message loss scenarios do exist: